kmcdono2/ecir_textspace/timeable.md

-0900-0915 Intros and participants backgrounds
+0900-0915 Intros and background polling

 0915-1015 Geography and Text (Ross)